 Editor’s note: Requirements should be more explicit.

+Content replace and delete functions:

+Content management systems may be required to replace, delete, or migrate content assets based on explicit directives from content owners or due to server health monitoring systems.
+It should allow for approaches to delete manifest(s) when content files cease to exist.

+Editor’s note: Requirements should be more explicit.

+Manifest corruption or absence at the server:

 Distribution and migration of content assets (content files and manifests) may cause corruption or disappearance of content files or manifests.
 It should allow for approaches to retrieve either part depending on which part of the content asset is available.
 Additionally, migration of content assets needs to include a way to recreate an S-MPD if needed.

+Editor’s note: Requirements should be more explicit.

 Content annotation:

 How much content annotation is expected to be supported by S-MPD?
 What type of annotations and which part of this information should be repeated in each track if any?